robdaly1993/robdaly_SF_demos/README.md

-# AdTech Snowflake Intelligence Demo (DoubleVerify Focus)
+# AdTech Snowflake Intelligence Demo

 This demo mirrors the structure of the original Snowflake Intelligence Demo but targets AdTech quality and verification analytics using DoubleVerify concepts (brand safety, fraud, viewability, AVOC).